For board meetings, see the board meetings page.

 If you look at a map of economic mobility across the country, our region — from Southern Virginia through Mississippi — is an unhappy outlier.
 Children born into poverty in the South have strikingly low odds of bettering their lives.

-In North Carolina, our metro areas rank among the very worst in the nation for upward mobility.
-And right now, Charlotte is at the bottom of that list.
+In North Carolina, our metro areas rank among the worst in the nation for upward mobility.

-Higher education is a proven route to upward mobility.
+But we have a proven route to upward mobility through higher education.
 National data from the Equality of Opportunity Project confirms that public universities, in particular, do remarkable work in lifting low-income students to a better life.

 When we meet our core mission — reaching talented students from all backgrounds, getting them in the door, and helping them graduate — college changes lives, lifts families, and transforms communities.